Three Norwegian oil and gas field permits invalidated on environmental grounds | Headlines

 It said future emissions should have been assessed as part of the approval process, in line with a Supreme Court decision in 2020.
 "An impact assessment ensures that dissenting voices are heard and considered, and that the decision-making basis is verifiable and available to the public," it added.

 "This is important to safeguard democratic participation in decisions that may influence the environment."
-The ruling did make clear, however, that the verdict applied to these three recently approved fields only "and not to other activity on the Norwegian continental shelf".
+The ruling applied only to the three recently approved fields "and not to other activity on the Norwegian continental shelf".

+Norway's Energy Minister, Terje Aasland, said the government disagreed with the verdict and would consider appealing, in an emailed statement to Reuters.
 "This is a full and complete victory for the climate over Norway," Greenpeace Norway head Frode Pleym told Reuters.
-The energy ministry, which was the target of the lawsuit, did not immediately reply to a request for comment.

 IMPACT Output at Breidablikk can continue only until Dec.
 31, 2024, the verdict said, adding that the developments of the two other fields had to be halted.